bitmark-inc/jobs/2020 Nov/Backend Engineer.md

 ## Benefits

+- Salary range: starting from NT$90K/month
+- Stock options
+- Child care benefits
 - Flexible startup company culture with diverse, international team
-- Competitive salary
-- Stock options
+- Participate in our 1% pledge to protect the digital environment